iafan/Config-Neat/highlighters/Sublime Text/README.md

 3. Copy the `Config-Neat` subfolder there.

-Sublime Text will pick the new highligher automatically, and whenever you open a file with `.nconf` or `.neat` extension, this highligher will be activated (but you can always select this syntax for any arbitrary file).
+Sublime Text will pick the new highligher automatically, and whenever you open a file with `.nconf`,  `.nconf.inc`, `.neat`, or `.neat.inc` extension, this highligher will be activated (but you can always select this syntax for any arbitrary file).

 The same syntaxt highligher should also work with [TextMate](http://macromates.com/).